EricFerguson76/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are databases that store their data in tables.

+Structured Query Language is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with a database.

 - [ ] Why do tables need a `primary key`?

+The primary key is the field where both the not null and unique constraints will be enforced.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need to introduce an intermediary table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product